MathsandDataNYU/web/content/seminar.md

 ---
 ### Abstracts

+#### <a name="song"></a> Song Mei: Generalization error of linearized neural networks: staircase and double-descent

+Deep learning methods operate in regimes that defy the traditional statistical mindset.
+Neural network architectures often contain more parameters than training samples, and are so rich that they can interpolate the observed labels, even if the latter are replaced by pure noise.
+Despite their huge complexity, the same architectures achieve small generalization error on real data.
+On the other hand, tangent kernel theory provides an interesting perspective on the training dynamics of neural networks.
+In a proper scaling limit, the gradient flow dynamics of multi-layers neural networks become a linear dynamics associated with a kernel, and converges to a global minimizer of the training loss.
+The tangent model associated with the neural network can be understood as a linearization of neural network around a random initialization.
+In this talk, I will discuss two interesting phenomena of the generalization of linearized neural networks: the staircase phenomenon and the double-descent phenomenon.
+I will use them to discuss the benefits and limitations of the tangent kernel theory.

 #### <a name="ryan"></a> Ryan Tibshirani: Surprises in High-Dimensional Ridgeless Least Squares Interpolation (or: What Deep Learning Taught me About Linear Models)